anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/migrate/migrate-resource.md

 2. (Optional) Changing Pod/Deployment/StatefulSet/DaemonSet/ReplicaSet/ReplicationController/Job/CronJob Image Repositories [docs](https://velero.io/docs/v1.13/restore-reference/)

+3. Use kubectl to connect to the VKS cluster.
+Create a storage class with the same name as that of the source cluster.

-3. Use the Velero tool to create a restore and specify a backup named wordpress-backup to restore
+4. Use the Velero tool to create a restore and specify a backup named wordpress-backup to restore

     ```bash
     velero restore create --from-backup wordpress-backup